konkret-wallet/konkret-wallet/docs/confirmation-refactoring/signature-request/README.md

 # Refactoring - Signature Request Pages

-This document details the plan to refactor and cleanup Signature Request pages in Metamask.
+This document details the plan to refactor and cleanup Signature Request pages in Konkret Wallet and Metamask.
+It is a snapshot inherited from upstream.

 ## The current structure of Signature Request pages look like: